Get the Right Amount of Paint the First Time

 Bend the wire screen and insert the stick and screen into the hole.
 Pull the string until the stick holds the screen flat against the back of the hole.
 Holding the string taut, fill the hole, working in from the edges.
 Make sure the compound adheres to the wire screen.
 Tape the string tightly against the wall with masking tape.

 When the compound has dried completely, cut the string flush to the wall.
-When using joint compound, remember it will shrink; apply another layer to bring the patch even with the wall.
+When using joint compound, remember it shrinks as it drys; apply another layer to bring the patch even with the wall.
 A third layer may even be needed.
-See Finishing after Repairing.

 Measure the size of the hole you need to repair.
 Cut out (at a bevel) a rectangular piece of drywall at least an inch larger than the hole you are patching.
 Using the patch as a template, place it over the hole and trace.
 Cut out using the tracing as your guide at the same bevel as the patch.